How to make an HTML form, in simple steps

 HTML Textarea (multiple lines text field )

-The multi-line text field (commonly known as a textarea field) is more suitable to take larger block of text from your visitors.
-This is idea for comments.
+The multi-line text field (commonly known as a textarea field) is more suitable to takes a larger block of text from your visitors.
+This is ideal for messages.

 HTML Radio Buttons